School chaplaincy that supports students and whānau to live their best life.

 Once you’re placed in a school

-1. Attend five supervision meetings each year
+1. Attend five supervision meetings a year

 Start your Lifewalk journey today!